kayprogrammer/simple-fiber-ecommerce/README.md

 # ECOMMERCE API (WIP)

-A simple ecommerce api built with Fiber and Go
+A beginner's guide to the Fiber framework.